sebastien-mariaux/memory/README.md

 You might also find some way to daemonize it so that you don't have to launch it manually.

 ## Configuration
+To generate the configuration file, run `memory config`

-The first time you run the program, a configuration file is created in your home directory.
+This will create a `.memory-config.toml` file in your home directory.

-Feel free to adjust the settings you want.
+You can modify the settings in this file as you wish.